Visual Studio multi-targeting overview

 When you work on a project that targets an earlier version of the .NET Framework, Visual Studio dynamically changes the development environment, as follows:

-It filters items in the New Project dialog box, the Add New Item dialog box, the Add New Reference dialog box, and the Add Service Reference dialog box to omit choices that are not available in the targeted version.
+It filters items in the Add New Item dialog box, the Add New Reference dialog box, and the Add Service Reference dialog box to omit choices that are not available in the targeted version.

 It filters custom controls in the Toolbox to remove those that are not available in the targeted version and to show the only the most up-to-date controls when multiple controls are available.